moeenn/image-process/README.md

 ## image-converter
-Take input of various types of images and convert them to uniform output format.
+Take input of various types of images and convert & compress them to uniform output.

 ### Setup